GHG Fugitive Emission Quantification Using CALPUFF-IDM

 • independent validation (conducted by University of Alberta researchers, who assisted in the data collection and performed their own IDM analysis);

-• the use of the traditional approach alongside this new approach, for continuity and comparison purposes; and
+• the use of the traditional approach alongside this new approach, for continuity and comparison purposes;

 • The Outcome